ulfschneider/ulf.website/content/posts/2023-01-08-javascript-intl.md

 </script>
 </figure>

-E.g., to format the number 12499 into 12K, all you have to do is:
+To format the number 12499 into *12K,* all you have to do is:

 ```js
 let value = 12499;